gramaziokohler/antikythera/ARCHITECTURE.md

 ### Phase 3: LLM-Assisted Authoring (Long-term Vision)

-In the ideal long-term vision, an LLM-based frontend will enable natural language process definition.
+In the ideal long-term vision, an LLM-based frontend will enable definition of blueprints in natural language.
 This system will:

-1. Accept natural language descriptions of fabrication processes
+1. Accept natural language descriptions of blueprints
 2. Incorporate structured data inputs:
    - COMPAS Model of the fabricatable object
-   - Model of fabrication environments (e.g., a `RobotCell` for robotic fabrication)
+   - Model(s) of fabrication environments (e.g., a `RobotCell` for robotic fabrication)
-3. Generate a formal **Fabrication Process** definition
+3. Generate a formal **Blueprint** definition
 4. Support iterative refinement through natural language interaction

-The expansion from prototypical processes to more deterministic or algorithmic results will be handled by MCP tools, maintaining a separation between high-level process definition and low-level execution details.
+The expansion from prototypical blueprints to more deterministic or algorithmic results will be handled by MCP tools, maintaining a separation between high-level blueprint definition and low-level execution details.

 ---